-P-E-T-E-R Pijoan was instrumental in developing WCTV to be what it is today.
+P-E-T-E-R Pijoan (P1) was instrumental in developing WCTV to be what it is today.
 After retiring as an engineer in the Boston area, he started the Lakes Region Public Access station in Laconia, and came to the Wolfeboro station shortly after WCTV got off the ground.
 Under his leadership, WCTV acquired it's non-profit 501(c)3 status.
 Today, P-E-T-E-R can be found at the editing station in the studio, at a ball game, or running the switcher at a concert, among many other tasks he is quite willing to take upon himself.
-When he is not behind a camera (or doing these other various and sundry things), you might find him spending time with his family or out on lake Winnipesaukee in a sail boat.
+When he is not behind a camera (or doing these other various and sundry things), you might find him spending time with his family in Colorado.

 Telephone: 603-569-0219, Email: WCTV25@GMAIL.COM